Circassia: Confederation

 Circassia traditionally consisted of more than a dozen principalities.
 Some of these principalities were divided into large feudal estates, characterized by the stability of political status.
 Within these territories there were numerous feudal possessions of princes (pshi).
 The Circassian state was a federal state consisting of four levels of government: Village council (чылэ хасэ, made up of village elders and nobles), district council (made up of representatives from 7 neighboring village councils), regional council (шъолъыр хасэ, made up from neighboring district councils), people's council (лъэпкъ зэфэс, where every council had a representative).
 A central government emerged during the mid to late 1800s.
 Prior to that, the institute of grand prince was mostly symbolic.

-In 1807, Shuwpagwe Qalawebateqo self-proclaimed himself as the leader of the Circassian confederation, and divided Circassia into 12 major regions.
+In 1807, Qalebatuqo Hatuqay Shupago self-proclaimed himself as the leader of the Circassian confederation, and divided Circassia into 12 major regions.
 In 1827, Ismail Berzeg officially declared the military confederation of the Circassian tribes and by 1839 united a significant part of Circassia under his control.
 In 1839, the Circassians declared Bighuqal (Anapa) as their new capital and Hawduqo Mansur was declared the new leader of the Circassian Confederation.
 He kept this title until his death.
 In 1848, Muhammad Amin was the leader of Circassia.
-After learning that a warriorly scholar has arrived, thousands of families moved to the Abdzakh region to accept his rule.
+After learning that a warriorly scholar has arrived, thousands of families moved to the Abzakh region to accept his rule.
 Seferbiy Zaneqo assumed power after Amin's departure, but died the next year.

 In June 1860, at a congress of representatives of Circassians, a parliament was formed as the highest legislative body of Circassia.
 Being a political resistance council and the legislature of Circassia, the parliament was established in the capital of Sochi (Шъачэ) on June 13, 1860 and Qerandiqo Berzeg was elected as the head of the parliament and the nation.